vert-x/vert-x.github.io/docs_md/core_manual_scala.md

 To create an HTTP client you call the `createHttpClient` method on your `vertx` instance:

-    val client: HttpClient = vertx.createHttpClient()
+    val client = vertx.createHttpClient()

 You set the port and hostname (or ip address) that the client will connect to using the `setHost` and `setPort` functions:

-    val client: HttpClient = vertx.createHttpClient()
+    val client = vertx.createHttpClient()
     client.setPort(8181)
     client.setHost("foo.com")

 This, of course, can be chained:

-    val client: HttpClient = vertx.createHttpClient()
+    val client = vertx.createHttpClient()
         .setPort(8181)
         .setHost("foo.com")

-A single `HTTPClient` always connects to the same host and port.
+A single `HttpClient` always connects to the same host and port.
 If you want to connect to different servers, create more instances.

 The default port is `80` and the default host is `localhost`.
 So if you don't explicitly set these values that's what the client will attempt to connect to.

 ### Pooling and Keep Alive

-By default the `HTTPClient` pools HTTP connections.
+By default the `HttpClient` pools HTTP connections.
 As you make requests a connection is borrowed from the pool and returned when the HTTP response has ended.

 If you do not want connections to be pooled you can call `setKeepAlive` with `false`:

-    val client: HttpClient = vertx.createHttpClient()
+    val client = vertx.createHttpClient()
                    .setPort(8181)
                    .setHost("foo.com")
                    .setKeepAlive(false)